QuantConnect/lean-cli/README.md

   NAME must be the name of a NuGet package (for C# projects) or of a PyPI package (for Python projects).

-  If --version is not specified, the package is pinned to the latest compatible version.
+  If --version is not given, the package is pinned to the latest compatible version.
 For C# projects, this is the latest available version.
 For Python projects, this is the latest version compatible with Python 3.6 (which is what the Docker images use).